klari26/mlfs-book/README.md

 ## Project Workflow (PyInvoke)
 This project uses invoke commands to run the entire MLOps pipeline
-* `invoke aq-backfill`: Runs only once the first notebook to backfill the Hopsworks feature store with historical data for all sensors
+* `invoke aq-backfill`: Runs only once `1_air_quality_feature_backfill_SENSORX.ipynb` to backfill the Hopsworks feature store with historical data for all sensors
-* `invoke aq-features`: Runs daily the second notebook to update the air quality and weather feature store
-* `invoke aq-train`: Runs the third notebook to train the XGBoost model for each sensor and save them to the model registry
+* `invoke aq-train`: Runs `3_air_quality_training_pipeline_SENSORX.ipynb` to train the XGBoost model for each sensor and save them to the model registry
+* `invoke aq-features` & `invoke aq-inference`: This pipeline is run daily as a scheduled job.
+The tasks are run in this order:

+    1.  `invoke aq-features`: Gets the latest data for each sensor
+        ```bash
+        jupyter nbconvert --to notebook --execute notebooks/airquality/2_air_quality_feature_pipeline_SENSOR1.ipynb
+        jupyter nbconvert --to notebook --execute notebooks/airquality/2_air_quality_feature_pipeline_SENSOR2.ipynb
+        jupyter nbconvert --to notebook --execute notebooks/airquality/2_air_quality_feature_pipeline_SENSOR3.ipynb
+        jupyter nbconvert --to notebook --execute notebooks/airquality/2_air_quality_feature_pipeline_SENSOR4.ipynb
+        ```
-* `invoke aq-inference`: Runs the fourth notebook to load the trained models, fetch the latest feature data, and generate 6-day forecasts for all four sensors
+    2.  `invoke aq-inference`: Runs the batch inference notebook and generate the 6-day forecasts for all sensors
+        ```bash
+        jupyter nbconvert --to notebook --execute notebooks/airquality/4_air_quality_batch_inference.ipynb
+        ```
 * `invoke aq-clean`: A utility task to clean up the feature groups or models created in Hopsworks